The Salzkammergut Lakes in Austria

 As the coach tours departed for the day, we strolled into the quiet centre.
 Traditional alpine buildings built along narrow streets lead to the water.
 Whilst timber boat houses with their pitched roofs sat below, many housing the rowing boats that adorn the lake.

 All good things must come to an end and our stay at Hallstatt had to be cut short.
-The campsite was full the following night, so after wondering around briefly during the morning, we then moved on towards Attersee.
+The campsite was full the following night, so after some sightseeing in the morning, it was time to move on towards Attersee.

 At the small village of Uterach am Attersee, we found a gorgeous campsite, Intel-Camping.
 Fortunately, they had a free pitch for us to park up and relax.
 Lakeside sunbathing areas, ladders into the clear water and wooden jetty’s made it a water lover’s haven.

 Even more conveniently, we could stroll into the village centre.
 Here, some lakeside cafes and restaurants proved too good to miss.
 As the sun went down, we took a water-side table, enjoying a wholesome meal under the star light.